EugeneDimitrov/ipspace-npcd-exercises/EX_Final/README.md

   * The application should be distributed over two Azure regions and support DNS based load sharing.

 ## The Architecture
-To meet high availability requirements I decided to use "swimlanes" approach, so the architecture looks as follows:
+To meet high availability requirements I decided to use the architecture that looks as follows:
 <img src="img/app_arch.png">

 In this image: